Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 - Security Groups controlling all ports between the two tiers

 ### Steps
-1. Making VPC to section the subnet.
-Ensure to name it because if you have couple different VPC, it can be confusing.
+1. Made new VPC and name it because if you have couple different VPC, it can be confusing.
 *<a href="Asset/Step1.png">(View Screenshot for Step 1)</a>*

-2. Once its done, create subnet (the option is on the left bar on the VPC).
-Choose the correct VPC and created 4 subnet with at least two different region.
+2. Create subnet (the option is on the left bar on the VPC).
+Choose the previously made VPC and created 4 subnet with at least two different region.
 Choosing all four different region will not allow the database to be made.
 *<a href="Asset/Step2.png">(View Screenshot for Step 2)</a>*

 3. Create 2 route table, public and private.
+Associare public subnet with IGW and private subnet with NAT.
 *<a href="Asset/Step3.png">(View Screenshot for Step 3)</a>*

-4. Create security groups that ia also located in VPC.
-Securiy group is like the friewall.
-Make one for EC2 and one for the RDS.
-I choose Ubuntu as it is the most in demand.
+4. Created one SG for EC2 and one for RDS.
+Security groups = firewalls.
+(I used Ubuntu because it's most common.)
 *<a href="Asset/Step4.png">(View Screenshot for Step 4)</a>*

 5. Go to EC2, then make key pairs and then create an instance.
 The key pairs will be used for the instance to ensure secure access.
-When making the insatnce, ensure to choose the right VPC to be able to choose the seucirty group.
+When making the insatnce, ensure to choose the right VPC to be able to choose the security group.
 *<a href="Asset/Step5.png">(View Screenshot for Step 5)</a>*

 6. Go to RDS and create a subnet group that consist only of the private subnet.